 Different supplements can help you with different things.

-Here is a list of some important things supplements can help you with:
+Here is a list of some important things supplements can help you with (based on science):

 - Speed up your progress and give you better and faster results.